Teksta versija

 4) systematically violates the requirements of laws and regulations in relation to the use and protection of subterranean depths or the conditions of the licence for the use of subterranean depths or permit for the extraction of widespread mineral resources.

-(4) The decision of the State Environmental Service on the cancellation of the licence for the use of subterranean depths may be contested to the State Environmental Monitoring Bureau.
-The decision of the State Environmental Monitoring Bureau may be contested to the court in accordance with the procedures laid down in the Administrative Procedure Law.
+(4) The decision of the State Environmental Service on the cancellation of the licence for the use of subterranean depths may be contested to the Energy and Environment Agency.
+The decision of the Energy and Environment Agency may be appealed to the court in accordance with the procedures laid down in the Administrative Procedure Law.

 (5) The decision of a local government to cancel the permit for the extraction of widespread mineral resources may be contested and appealed in accordance with the procedures specified in the Law On Local Governments and the Administrative Procedure Law.